 Another formatting feature added is the bar/column padding control.
 PBI desktop users can now search the analytics/formatting pane.
 This is helpful because there are many options available under these panes and it has now become easy to browse through them.
-A live report can be found here to see the formatting changes.
+A live report can be found at Financial Performance Analysis Report to see the formatting changes.

 In March, the PBI team delivered the most requested feature on the ideas forum.
 With the help of sync slicer feature, we can now synchronize all the pages where the sync slicer is applied.
 This means that if I select any slicer/filter on a page, the same filter selection would be applied to other pages where the sync mode is on.

 In the following image we can see that four locations are selected on Page 1